Legaeldan/milestone-2/README.md

 #### Guidance

-I received inspiration and assistance on this project from Simen Daehlin (Eventyret), who assisted above and beyond to help improve the site.
-I initially felt it would be an impossibility to comprehend [JavaScript](https://www.javascript.com/), but he pointed me in the right direction with each hurdle.
+I received inspiration and assistance on this project from [Simen Daehlin (Eventyret)](https://github.com/Eventyret), who assisted above and beyond to help improve the site.
+I initially felt it would be an impossibility to comprehend [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), but he pointed me in the right direction with each hurdle.

+EDUCATIONAL PREFERENCES ONLY